Macroscopic forcing method: a tool for turbulence modeling and analysis of closures

-We point out that MFM can also enrich LES modeling in the long term.
+It might also be possible to apply MFM to the problem of LES modeling in the long term.
 One fundamental approach is to recast the LES modeling problem in the MFM context by modifying the definition of averages that are used here.
-A more immediately accessible approach is to utilize knowledge derived from MFM in the RANS context.
-For example, the reported $k^1$ scaling of macroscopic operator for the high-wavenumber limit is also expected in the case of LES, implying the LES eddy diffusivity should vanish in the high-wavenumber limit.
-Additionally, the required anisotropy treatments in wall-modeled LES can be informed from anisotropy of $\mathcal{D}$ to be understood in the RANS context.

-While in this report we considered scalar and momentum transport in the context of incompressible flows, it is possible to envision extension of MFM for broader applications including reacting scalars, compressible systems, shock-turbulence interactions, and buoyancy driven flows.
-These are examples where anisotropy and/or coupling with other physics is known to impose challenge in modeling.
-MFM is a valuable tool that can shed light into effects of multiphysics coupling on closure operators in a quantitative manner.

-MFM can be viewed as a numerical rheometer, similar to the way that molecular dynamics simulations predict continuum-level transport coefficients.
+Lastly, MFM can be viewed as a numerical rheometer, similar to the way that molecular dynamics simulations predict continuum-level transport coefficients.
 Experimental rheometers measure momentum diffusivity due to the underlying chaotic Browning dynamics.
 When using them, the key fundamental assumption is that placing of the material under the rheometer does not affect the chaotic Browning dynamics responsible for transport of momentum.
 Experimental rheometry of turbulence is not possible due to violation of this condition.
 In this sense, a novel aspect of our work is recasting the Navier-Stokes equation in a more general form by separating the roles of velocity as a transporter and transportee.
 Rigorous rheometry must be non-intrusive to the transporter mechanism but it can be intrusive to the transportee field.
 Given emerging supercomputing power, MFM provides a fresh opportunity to study turbulence by measuring its ``material properties".